 There is no statutory definition of reasonable excuse, which “is a matter to be considered in the light of all the circumstances of the particular case” (Rowland v HMRC STC (SCD) 536 at paragraph 18).
 For example, in Anthony Wood trading as Propave v HMRC (2011 UK FTT 136 TC 001010), the First Tier Tribunal applied this definition in their decision released on 23 February 2011.

-It is not possible to give a comprehensive list of what might be a reasonable excuse.
-Each depends on the particular circumstances in which the failure or obstruction occurred and the particular circumstances and abilities of the person who has failed.
-What is a reasonable excuse for one person’s circumstances may not be a reasonable excuse for another person in different circumstances.
+Whether a person has a reasonable excuse will depend on the particular circumstances in which the failure or obstruction occurred and the abilities of the person who has failed.
+What is a reasonable excuse for one person may not be a reasonable excuse for another person.

 If there is a reasonable excuse it must exist throughout the period of default.